tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ```

 ### Writing JSON
 Use `ConvertTo-Json` to convert an object into JSON, similar to `JSON.Stringify`.

-Note, however, that unlike `JSON.Stringify`, `ConvertTo-Json` adds some metadata.
+*Note*: this cmdlet behaves differently on arrays in PowerShell 5 (and possibly other versions) depending on whether input is piped or passed as an argument. `$myArr | ConvertTo-Json` behaves as one would expect, while `ConvertTo-Json $myArr` will output json for an object whose `values` property is the array.

 ## Get Contents of a Directory
 `Get-ChildItem $dirPath`.
 Use the `-Recurse` parameter for recursive traversal, and the `-Force` parameter to include hidden and system files.